Amir-SaberHabibi/machine-learning-models-have-a-supply-chain-problem/README.md

 ---

+## 9. Which Method Performs Better?

+### In the Original Paper
+- **List-based hashing** outperforms **naive hashing** significantly for **very large files (≥100 GB up to 1 TB)**.
+- The advantage comes from its chunked design:
+  - Only modified chunks need to be re-hashed.
+  - Processing time scales better when handling massive model checkpoints.
+- **Naive hashing** becomes increasingly impractical at these scales, since it always requires a full sequential pass through the entire file.

+**Winner in the original paper:** **List-Based Hashing** (scales better for very large data).

+### In Our Reproduction (1 MB → 4 GB)
+- For small files (1 MB), list-based hashing is slightly faster.
+- For medium to larger files (100 MB → 4 GB), both naive and list-based hashing scale **linearly and nearly identically**.
+- The divergence in performance does not appear at our tested scale because the files are not large enough.

+**Winner in our reproduction:** **Neither clearly outperforms**; both behave almost the same within the tested range.

+---

+### Summary
+- At small to medium file sizes, **naive and list-based hashing are comparable**.
+- At very large file sizes (the paper’s focus), **naive hashing is outperformed** and **list-based hashing is superior**.

+✅ The method that is **outperformed in the original paper** is: **Naive Hashing**.

+---

 ## 8. Conclusion

 This reproduction demonstrates that even under modest resource constraints (Colab + laptop), it is possible to replicate the **key findings** of the original figure: